What is RDF?

 - CV to be typically 8 – 14 Mj/kg

 - Fraction size to be typically <300mm

 What is its use?

 RDF waste is used in energy from waste plants across the UK and Europe.
 The RDF is incinerated in order to provide power in the form of electricity and heat, which is used locally for industry and households.
 RDF waste which is not utilised in energy from waste facilities largely ends up in UK landfill.

 How is it processed?

 When RDF is produced, the easily recycled material is first removed, such as wood, paper, plastics and glass.
-The remaining waste, which is either unable or uneconomical to be recycling is then shredded, screen and baled and wrapped from transport.
+The remaining waste, which is either unable or uneconomical to be recycled is then shredded, screen and baled and wrapped for transport.